Pakopac/colab_fastai/README.md

 ```
 - fastai.vision: image recognition
 - untar_data: Get a dataset and untar it
-- ImageDataLoaders: Load images for algorithm, valid_pct and seed are used for random, label_func check if is cat and item_tfms transform images
+- ImageDataLoaders: Load images for algorithm, valid_pct is used to avoid overfitting and seed is used for random, label_func check if is cat and item_tfms transform images
+- cnn_learner:
-- cnn_learner: build a model with our datas and resnet34 (pre-trained model) using cnn algorithm https://en.wikipedia.org/wiki/Convolutional_neural_network
+    - build our model using cnn algorithm https://en.wikipedia.org/wiki/Convolutional_neural_network
+    - dls: our datas
+    - resnet34: pre-trained model
+    - metrics=error_rate: check percent incorretly classified by the model
 - fine_tune: train model

 ```